Gastrointestinal cancer: Large intestine

-When a segment of the large intestine, containing a cancer, is removed, the area adjacent to the cancer (and removed with it) may show additional neoplasia in the form of polyps (see image).
+When a segment of the large intestine, containing a colorectal cancer, is removed, the area adjacent to the cancer (and removed with it) may show additional neoplasia in the form of polyps (see image).
 This is visual evidence of a field defect.
 Some of these polyps may be premalignant neoplastic tumors.
 As shown by Hofstad et al., when polyps are allowed to remain in the colon and are observed for three years, about 40% of polyps are seen to grow larger, likely progressing towards cancer.
 Luo et al. summarized the substantial body of evidence that field cancerization occurs in the colon, often due to aberrant DNA methylation.

 Etiology

 Bile acids are synthesized in the liver to facilitate digestion of dietary fats.
 High exposure of the gastrointestinal tract to bile acids can occur in several different settings, but most significantly is prevalent among individuals who have a high dietary fat intake.
 High bile acid exposure has been implicated in several cancers of both the upper and lower digestive tract.
 The deleterious effects on cells of elevated bile acid exposure include induction of reactive oxygen species, induction of DNA damage leading to mutation, and induction of apoptosis in the short term and selection for apoptosis resistance over the long term.
+High levels of bile acids also alter the microbiome and act as signaling molecules, altering the microenvironment of the colon.